siwapp/siwapp-sf3/README.md

 ## Installation

+Make sure you have [composer](https://getcomposer.org/) installed.
-The following will ask you to setup the database info, so make sure you have one ready.
+Then run the following: (it will ask you for database info, so make sure you have one ready).

     $ composer create-project --stability=dev siwapp/siwapp-sf3 my_siwapp; cd my_siwapp